fwup-home/fwup/README.md

     meta-architecture = "arm"
     meta-creation-date = "2014-09-07T19:50:57Z"

+## What's something cool that you can do with fwup?

+Ok, this isn't really a FAQ, but for some reason people think this is cool.
+Many systems that I work on are network connected with ssh.
+Sometimes I update them by doing this:

+    $ cat mysoftware.fw | ssh root@192.168.1.20 \
+        'fwup -a -U -d /dev/mmcblk2 -t upgrade && reboot'

+The ability to pipe software updates through `fwup` comes in handy.
+This has also gotten me out of situations where, for whatever reason, I no longer had enough space to store the update on the device.

 ## How do I debug?

 I apply updates to regular files on my laptop (as opposed to eMMC or SDCards)